isomerpages/nyp-wpl/_workplace-learning/03-company-success-stories.md

     </div>
 	<div class="col is-6">
 		<p>
 			“Having a structured OJT training curriculum in place will help to improve the service of Okada Sweets’s staff.
-With the development of the OJT blueprints for front-of-house and back-of-house job roles, those training our new staff will be more confident and will be able to approach the training in a more systematic way.” <br>
-      - Quote from Director, Okada Sweets Pte Ltd
+With the development of the OJT blueprints for front-of-house and back-of-house job roles, those training our new staff will be more confident and will be able to approach the training in a more systematic way.” <br> <strong> - Quote from Director, Okada Sweets Pte Ltd </strong>

 		</p>
 	</div>
 </div>